aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/01-prerequisites.md

 !!! info
-    Wherever relevant, you can toggle between the different commands that needs to be executed
+    Wherever relevant, you can toggle between the different commands that need to be executed
     for either Linux/macOS or the Windows environment (PowerShell).
     See below for an example: